Origin Of Skateboarding

 The history of skateboarding dates back to the late 1940s and early 1950s when it was first known as ‘sidewalk surfing’ and skateboarding maintained its allure through the contributions of professional skaters.

-It evolved from surfers looking for ways to ride waves when the surf was flat, and skateboarding has since grown into a popular global subculture, with various styles and disciplines, including street, vert, and freestyle skateboarding, as well as becoming an Olympic sport in recent years.
-The very first skateboard consisted of roller skate wheels attached to a plank of wood.
+It evolved from surfers looking for ways to surf and ride waves when the surf was flat, and skateboarding has since grown into a popular global subculture with various styles and disciplines, including street, vert, and freestyle skateboarding, as well as becoming an Olympic sport in recent years.
+The very first skateboard consisted of roller skate wheels (cadillac wheels) attached to the bottom of a plank of wood.

 What Was Skateboarding First Known As?